kaihendry/dabase.com/content/blog/Serverless_or_K8S.md

-And as mentioned in the [original article](https://m.economictimes.com/tech/technology/thoughtworks-xconf-tech-talk-series-serverless-vs-kubernetes-when-deploying-microservices/amp_articleshow/89085544.cms), there are good workarounds like AWS provisioned concurrency if your endpoint is infrequently used and you need to save 0.5s.
+And as mentioned in the [original article](https://m.economictimes.com/tech/technology/thoughtworks-xconf-tech-talk-series-serverless-vs-kubernetes-when-deploying-microservices/amp_articleshow/89085544.cms), there are good workarounds like AWS provisioned concurrency if your endpoint is infrequently used and you need to save half a second.

 ## Limited support